-- Settle in for an old-fashioned counter lunch or a delicious homemade pie and chat to the locals at the historic Crown Hotel…or sink into a comfy chair with a good book in the pub’s library (bit different to your average pub!)
+For lunch, pull up a stool and settle in for an old-fashioned counter lunch or a homemade pie and chat to the locals at the historic Crown Hotel.
+This local waterhole is a bit different to your average pub, where you curl up in a comfy chair in the pub’s library and enjoy a good book before hitting the road again.

-- Visit Cicada Woman and Yirimbahm Gallery to be inspired by Aboriginal art, craft and story-telling.
+For a cultural experience, visit Cicada Woman and Yirimbahm Gallery to be inspired by local Aboriginal art, craft and story-telling.

 Keep your eyes peeled for farm gate stalls selling fresh local produce, you’ll find everything from meat and eggs to fruit and vegies – so have your esky ready!